WesGardner03/WallPaperFractal/README.txt

-This is an archived version of a wallpaper generator project.
-It will generate a pixelated version of the mandlebrot fractal.
+This is a wallpaper generator project.
+Currently it will generate a pixelated version of the mandlebrot fractal.
-It has been retired because it is quite slow due to the API it uses (java swing), making it impractical to generate high resolution backgrounds.
+It is quite slow because it does not take advantage of image processing and instead has a rather awkward high level work around.
-In the future there will (hopefully) be a faster, more robust version of this.
-This is more for memory's/ archival's sake.
+The next build will hopefully use a faster way to generate the set as well as a way to save the image.